-Here’s whether you can be tracked on Omegle, for example, through your IP address:
+Here’s everything about being tracked on Omegle, for example, through your IP address:

 Omegle can be used to find your IP address along with a large amount of information relating to you and anything you happen to say while using the service.

 Despite that, there are some limitations to what can be tracked, and it is very hard for someone to use Omegle to find your physical location.

 So if you want to learn all about tracking on Omegle, then you’re in the right place.

 - Omegle Keeps Asking for CAPTCHAs: Why?

 - Omegle’s Economics: How Does Omegle Make Money?

 - Omegle on Phone: How to Use?

 What Can Be Tracked on Omegle?
 (3 Things)